Postdoc positions available – see details here!

 - Experience with cellular biophysics, molecular biology and/or microscopy is preferred

 - Ability to learn quickly and to work both independently and within a team.

-- Ability to work effectively with a wide variety of people from all backgrounds and at all levels of training.
+- Ability to work effectively with people from a wide variety of backgrounds and at all levels of training.

 - Excellent oral and written communication skills.

-- High level of professionalism and excellent interpersonal skills.
+- High levels of professionalism and interpersonal skills.